lambdamikel/Busch-2090/README.md

 of Busch and with and guidance from Mr. Jörg Vallen, developed the hardware and operating system of the Microtronic!
 The document is a fascinating read and also nicely discusses some of the engineering challenges that cropped up along the way.
+It becomes clear that the *excellent Microtronic instruction* set is largely Mr. Vallen's brainchild and that he had a profound impact on the design and creation of the Microtronic.

-Thanks much to Mr. Vallen for this great gift to all Microtronic enthusiasts, and for giving me [permission to include this important historical Microtronic document in the repository.](manuals/vallen-permission-diplom.txt)*
+Thanks much to Mr. Vallen for this great gift to all Microtronic enthusiasts, and for giving me [permission to include this important historical Microtronic document in the repository.](manuals/vallen-permission-diplom.txt)

 ## Older News